-Fire Awareness Training Course Overview
+MCFP Fire Awareness Training Course Overview

 - Fire Marshal Training The role of the fire marshal is to take control of the situation during an emergency evacuation

-Fire Warden Training Courses
+Fire Warden Training Course

 1. Fire Training Course – Introduction

-Outline the aims and objectives of the course; i.e. firefighting familiarisation.
+Outlines the aims and objectives of the course; i.e. firefighting familiarisation.

-2. Fire Training Course – Understanding Fire principles
+2. Fire Training Course – Understanding Fire Principles

 3. Fire Training Course – Fire Risk Assessment

 Explanation of what a fire risk assessment is and how to carry one out in the workplace.
 Group discussion about safety hazards and general fire safety on the current company premises.

 4. Fire Training Course – Portable Fire Extinguisher Theory